 Through regular data analysis MTSS school teams are able to determine the needs for students beginning at core instruction.
 While reviewing the elements of core (curriculum, instruction, and environment) school teams can consider what changes are necessary to meet the needs of all students.
-As all students are receiving core instruction, through a data based problem solving model, it may be determined that some students will need supplemental instruction/intervention.
+As all students are receiving core instruction, through a data based problem solving model, it may be determined that some students will need supplemental instruction/intervention and a few students will need intensive instruction/intervention.
 Both supplemental and intensive instruction/intervention are provided to students along with receiving their core instruction.
 Through all tiers of instruction it is necessary to monitor the progress of students to ensure fidelity of the instruction/intervention provided.